-Should you pick the Garmin Vivoactive 4 or Vivoactive 3?
+Garmin Vivoactive 4 vs. Vivoactive 3: Which should you buy?

 Track every little detail

-If you've been anxiously awaiting a new Garmin smartwatch, this one is a winner.
-It gives you a fresh perspective by tracking every little detail to give you a complete overview on your health and fitness.
+If you liked the Garmin Vivoactive 3 but were left wanting more, you may want to think about upgrading.
+The new Vivoactive 4 tracks every little detail to give you a complete overview of your health and fitness.

 Garmin Vivoactive 3